ishine/breath-removal/README.md

 ## Usage

-The `breath-remove` tool is invoked from the command line:
+The `breath-removal` tool is invoked from the command line:

 ```bash
 breath-removal -i <input_audio_file> -o <output_folder> [options]